 - Aim to buy products that are small in size – if products are larger (and heavier) then they’ll cost you more to have them shipped.
 It’s best to aim to minimise your fees as much as you can and so buying smaller items will not only be easy for you storage-wise but it’ll also considerably reduce the fees you pay to ship the product.

+Idealo is a really useful app that’ll help you search a number of stores to find the best prices for products.
 Using the app you can easily get an idea of how much your chosen products are selling for, ensuring that you won’t be wasting your money or cutting your profits short by buying without conducting your research first.

+Additionally, Amazon offers an FBA Calculator that’ll let you input your prices to calculate exactly how much you’ll be paying to in storage and shipping fees.
 All you need to do then is take this value and take it away from the cost of your profit per item (Amazon’s price take away your buying price) to calculate how much you’ll earn for each item sold.

 When you’ve found a product that’s valued at significantly less than Amazon’s price, have it shipped directly to you.
 When it arrives, it’s crucial that you open it to check for damage.
 If the product is all good (and it should be if you’re buying new, otherwise return it and get your money back) simply list it on Amazon’s Seller Central store (it doesn’t take long to set up an account).
 Then, choose how you’d like the item sent and send it off to Amazon.
 Once the parcel has been collected Amazon will do everything else for you.
 They’ll store the product and then have it packaged and shipped straight to its purchaser as and when necessary, meaning that all you actually have to do is find, check and ship the product to Amazon.
 They’ll deal with customers, billing and handling – all while you make a tasty profit for doing very little at all.
 Simple.